BenedettaBen/Supervised-Learning/README.md

 # Supervised Learning
- Food Classification through the application of CNNs in both supervised and self-supervised learning paradigms
+ Food Classification through the application of CNNs in both supervised and self-supervised learning paradigms. \
+ Please consider that in this project we had to follow some rules: the CNN had to be a custom model with a total number of parameters < 1M.

 ## Methodology
 - Data inspection